 I hope that I managed to convince you that I can answer many open questions of particle physics and cosmology.
+The more work is put into this theory the more observed phenomenas I can explain and the predictions offer.

 - The collaborators are very welcome! - ► There are namely a lot of properties to derive.